4ravind-b/4ravind-b/README.md

   How to reach me: Send a carrier pigeon.
 I check email only when I’m avoiding actual work. 🕊️📧

-  Pronouns: He/Him (But I also respond to “Hey, you!” and “The Bug Slayer!”) 😄
+  Pronouns: He/Him (But I also respond to “Hey, you!”) 😄